Veszprém stabbing: Aftermath

 Footage showing Győző Németh, the second suspect in the murder case, handcuffed and being detained by the Austrian police became publicly available.
 The newspaper Magyar Hírlap published an editorial on the case.
 Ferenc Gyurcsány, the Hungarian prime minister criticized the newspaper, saying that the gravity of the criminal act is to be considered, not the ethnic origin of the suspects.
 After a nationwide manhunt which included setting up a special investigative unit and offering 2 million Hungarian Forints (approximately €7,000) for information on the suspect's whereabouts, Iván Sztojka gave himself up at the Veszprém Police station on the night of 12 February, at the pressures of the leader of his Romani community.
 He allegedly denied his participation in the crime, stating that he was only "at the wrong place at a wrong time".
 Petre Cozma, Marian Cozma's father, consistently said that not all Roma should be considered guilty for his son's death.
 He stated, "Let's not burn a forest for a sapless stub".
 János Ladányi, a Hungarian sociologist, was of the opinion that the anti-gypsy attitude reached such an irrational level that even a civil war was possible.
 Attacks against Romani people in Hungary have been recorded after the incident, however, there is no evidence of racist motive in either case.

 In 2011, two of the men who killed Cozma, Sandor Raffael and Gyozo Nemeth, got life sentences, while a third defendant, Ivan Sztojka, was sentenced to 20 years in prison.
-Raffael claimed to regret his actions, stating to the court: “The greatest sin a man can commit is take the life of another human being.”
+Raffael claimed to regret his actions, stating to the court: “The greatest sin a man can commit is to take the life of another human being.”
 Later, the sentences were shortened: Sandor Raffael and Gyozo Nemeth received 18-year prison sentences, while Ivan Sztojka was sentenced to 13 years in jail.